danrevah/shortify-punit/README.md

 ## Argument Matcher

-ShortifyPunit allows the use of [Hamcrest-PHP](#https://github.com/hamcrest/hamcrest-php) matchers on any argument.
+ShortifyPunit allows the use of Hamcrest PHP (https://github.com/hamcrest/hamcrest-php) matchers on any argument.
 Hamcrest is a library of "matching functions" that, given a value, return true if that value matches some rule.

 ShortifyPunit matchers are included by default.